fact-project/fact-tools/src/site/markdown/build.md

 have the Apache Maven build-tool installed.

-Apache *Maven* can be downloaded from [maven.apache.org](http://maven.apache.org) or installed on Ubuntu systems using `apt-get install maven2`.
+Apache *Maven* can be downloaded from [maven.apache.org](http://maven.apache.org) or installed on Ubuntu systems using apt-get:

+     # sudo apt-get install maven2

 Building the FACT Tools